simon-weber/simon-weber.github.com/_posts/2012-08-29-returning-to-the-east.md

 ---
 layout: post
-title: Returning to the East
+title: Returning to the east
 description: A reflection on my summer on the west coast.
 ---